Threatened parrots as flagships for southern Yungas forests, Bolivia and Argentina

 “Before our work people were indifferent or predisposed negatively about parrots.
 Now they recognise the species as an important component of their natural heritage.
 Some local people have even started ecological economic activities, becoming bird watching guides for ecotourists.“

 Luis and his team are expanding their work to include a second parrot species, the vulnerable Military Macaw (Ara militaris).
 Occurring at lower altitudes than the Alder Amazon, its piedmont forest habitat is highly threatened by conversion to agriculture.
 The species is little studied but with help from local people trained in roost monitoring techniques, Luis aims to gather information essential to ensuring its effective conservation.

-By combining conservation of both species, Luis is finding a way to not only conserve two of South America’s most threatened parrots, but also gaining protection for the entire elevational gradient of the Southern Yungas, and so the biodiversity that it contains.
+By combining conservation of both species, Luis is finding a way to not only conserve two of South America’s most threatened parrots, but also gaining protection for the entire elevation gradient of the southern Yungas, and so the biodiversity that it contains.

 Project: Building a community-based forest landscape resilient to climate change in the Southern Yungas, Argentina